 1. Scope

 1.1 This test method evaluates an engine oil's resistance to aeration in automotive diesel engine service.
 It is commonly referred to as the Caterpillar C13 Engine Oil Aeration Test (CAT EOAT).
-The test is conducted under high-idle conditions using a specified Caterpillar 320 kW, direct-injection, turbocharged, after-cooled, six-cylinder diesel engine designed for heavy-duty, on-highway truck use.
+The test is conducted under high-engine-speed (1800 r/min) idling conditions using a specified Caterpillar 320 kW, direct-injection, turbocharged, after-cooled, six-cylinder diesel engine designed for heavy-duty, on-highway truck use.
 This test method was developed as a ALTERNATIVE ? for Test Method D6894 after it was determined that this test did not correlate with oil aeration in actual service and that the test engine was no longer available.

 Note 1—Companion test methods used to evaluate engine oil performance for specification requirements are discussed in the latest revision of Specification D4485.